Downtown Seattle Transit Tunnel: Service

 The Downtown Seattle Transit Tunnel and the surface buses on 3rd Avenue comprise the "Third Avenue Transit Spine", the busiest transit corridor in Seattle.
 The tunnel's four stations served a total of passengers in 2024 with a weekday average of riders.
 The nearly 300 daily buses on the surface section of 3rd Avenue carried 52,400 daily passengers in 2022.
 The tunnel has a theoretical capacity of 40 trains per hour per direction with a minimum of 90-second headways, carrying 22,000 passengers per hour per direction, but is only able to carry 12,000 per hour per direction in 4-car light rail vehicles with current systems in place.
 Prior to the start of Link light rail service, the DSTT could serve up to 145 buses during the afternoon rush hour.
 During mixed operations in 2012, the tunnel carried 52,600 daily passengers, of which 10,000 were on light rail trains.

-The tunnel carries a segment of the 1 Line, which runs for 33 mi from Lynnwood City Center station through the University of Washington, Downtown Seattle, and the Rainier Valley, and terminates at Angle Lake station near Seattle–Tacoma International Airport.
-Trains serve all downtown tunnel stations 20 hours a day every day; during regular weekday service, trains run roughly every six to 10 minutes during rush hour and midday operation, respectively, with longer headways of 15 minutes in the early morning and 20 minutes at night.
-During weekends, 1 Line trains arrive every 10 minutes during midday hours and every 15 minutes during mornings and evenings.
+The tunnel carries a shared section of the 1 Line and 2 Line, which continue to other areas of King and Snohomish counties.
+Trains serve all downtown tunnel stations 20 hours a day every day; during regular weekday service, trains run roughly every 4 to 5 minutes during rush hour and midday operation, respectively, with longer headways of 15 minutes in the early morning and 20 minutes at night.
+During weekends, 1 Line and 2 Line trains arrive every 10 minutes during midday hours and every 15 minutes during mornings and evenings.
 Light rail service from Westlake to International District/Chinatown takes approximately seven minutes.

 Prior to the cessation of bus service in March 2019, the DSTT was served by seven bus routes that stopped at all four tunnel stations as well as stops near the former Convention Place station.
 At each station, bus routes were divided into three bays labeled with their general direction.
 Bay A was served by three routes heading north toward Northgate and the University District and east to Kirkland via State Route 520; Bay C was served by three routes heading south through the SODO Busway toward the Rainier Valley and Renton; and Bay D was served by a single route, Sound Transit Express route 550, heading east to Mercer Island and Bellevue via Interstate 90.

 During closures of the Downtown Seattle Transit Tunnel, tunnel buses were rerouted onto 2nd and 4th Avenues between Yesler Way and Pine Street, and Stewart Street and Olive Way between 2nd and Boren Avenues.
 Metro also runs a special route, the Route 97 Link Shuttle, between all Link light rail stations during service disruptions.